andrei0n/bct_project/README.md

 ## Acknowledgements

-The code in this repository was developed in the context of the [Techruption programme](https://www.techruption.org/) and a research project by the [Dutch Blockchain Coalition (DBC)](https://dutchblockchaincoalition.org/en).
+The code in this repository is based on [the project of TNO](https://github.com/TNO/smartcontract-governance-bootstrap)

-In addition, this activity is partially funded from the "PPS-toeslag onderzoek en innovatie" from the Dutch Ministry of Economic Affairs and Climate Policy.